riskframe/ai-rmm/framework/manage-2.4.md

 ### Manage 2.4.3.
 Establish Clear Disengagement Criteria.

+Establishing clear disengagement criteria is crucial to effectively manage AI systems that exhibit performance or outcomes inconsistent with intended use.
+These criteria should outline specific conditions or thresholds that trigger the disengagement, such as significant deviations from expected performance metrics, ethical breaches, or legal violations.
+By defining these criteria upfront, organizations can ensure consistency and transparency in decision-making processes related to disengagement or deactivation.
+Additionally, clear criteria empower stakeholders to take prompt and appropriate actions when necessary, safeguarding against potential risks and mitigating negative impacts on users and stakeholders.

+Defining clear and objective criteria for determining when to disengage or deactivate an AI system due to performance or outcome inconsistencies is essential.
+These criteria should be comprehensive, considering factors such as the severity and potential impact of the issue, the feasibility of mitigation measures, and the overall risk to stakeholders.
+Regularly reviewing and refining the disengagement criteria is crucial to ensure their effectiveness and relevance in addressing evolving risk profiles and technological advancements.

 #### Sub Practices

 1. Define clear and objective criteria for determining when to disengage or deactivate an AI system due to performance or outcome inconsistencies.